limaosen0/Variational-Graph-Auto-Encoders/README.md

 During the training process, the program would print the loss value and validation accuracy.
 At last, the ROC curve would be saved in './result'.

 # Result
-The result of our program is shown here.
+The result of our program is shown here (for citation dataset and facebook dataset, respectively).

+1 Citation

 ![ROC_curve_citation](https://github.com/limaosen0/Variational-Graph-Auto-Encoders/blob/master/result/ROC_curve_citation.png)

+2 Facebook

 ![ROC_curve_facebook](https://github.com/limaosen0/Variational-Graph-Auto-Encoders/blob/master/result/ROC_curve_facebook.png)

 # Tools and Modules